JonPSmith/Net.DistributedFileStoreCache/README.md

 |          GetKey |          10000 |    24.28 ns |    0.314 ns |  0.278 ns |
 | GetAllKeyValues |          10000 |    81.36 ns |    0.996 ns |  0.932 ns |

+NOTE: I tried a read of a SQL Server database containing 200 entries with Dapper and a single took about 300 us.

 ### Write times

 Summary of the write side is: